countless-integers/countless-integers.github.io/_posts/2017-09-10-installing-archlinux-as-a-virtualbox-guest-system.markdown

 # Installing ArchLinux on a VirtualBox Machine

 ## Preparation
+You will need about 20-30 minutes of your precious time to follow through will all of this.
+That assumes everything will go smoothly (why wouldn't it?).

 First things first -- obtain the Arch Linux installation media in form of an ISO volume from https://www.archlinux.org/download/.

 Assuming you have VirtualBox already installed, create a new VM.
 ArchLinux is one of the recognized machine types in the VM creator form, so use it.
 Allocate some of your host machine resources to the machine, adjust accordingly to your rig's capabilities.